Menditect/documentation/docs/definitions/datavariation-item.md

 ### Create a Data Variation Item
 To add an [Attribute Value](attribute-value) or an [Assert on attribute value](assert-attribute-value) as a Data Variation Item, there are two ways:
 1. When configuring a [Test Step](test-step), click on <i class="fas fa-table"></i> next to the attribute or assert to add it to the [Data Variation](datavariation).
-Data Variation will be enabled and the respective attribute or assert will be added as a Data Variation Item.
+Data Variation will be enabled and the respective attribute or assert will be added as a Data Variation Item;
 2. With Data Variation already enabled, go to the data variation page and click on "*+ Attribute*" or "*+ Assert*" to add an Attribute Value or an Assert on attribute value as a Data Variation Item.

 ### Edit a Data Variation Item